jorgebastida/gordon/docs/parameters.rst

 Example
 --------

-Let's imagine you wan to call one lambda every time a file is created in one of your buckets.
+Let's imagine you want to call one lambda every time a file is created in one of your buckets.

- * First, you'll create and register a lambda
+ * First, you'll create and register a lambda.
- * then you'll create a new s3 integration which connects ``my-production-bucket`` with ``app.mys3consumer`` when a ``s3:ObjectCreated:*`` happens.
+ * Then you'll create a new event source.

 Something like this: